top of page

 Public chargers are very fast compared to home charging.
 If L1 charging is a garden hose and L2 charging is a fire hose, then a DCFC, sometimes called Level 3, is a city water main.

 There are also numerous non-Tesla charging networks.
 The largest of these is Electrify America (EA), followed by several other major players.
-It's not that bad and it's getting better by the day.
+It's not that bad, and it's getting better by the month.

-Most EVs can charge from 10 to 80% in 30 mins or so.
-My EV6, due to its 800V architecture, can charge in under 20 minutes at a compatible charger.
-But we rarely have to charge that long because we stop every 120 to 150 miles for other reasons of creature comfort.
-So we charge while we're already stopped, taking maybe 10 to 15 mins.
+Most EVs can charge from 10 to 80% in 30 minutes or so.
+My EV6, due to its 800V architecture, can charge in about 20 minutes at a compatible charger.
+But we rarely have to charge even that long because we already stop every 120 to 150 miles for other reasons of creature comfort.
+So we charge while we're already stopped, taking maybe 10 to 15 minutes.
 Even when we owned ICEVs, we never drove more than that between stops.
-Really, how many people drive more than 150-200 miles, upward three hours, without stopping?
+Really, how many people drive more than 150-200 miles (upwards three hours) without stopping?
 A few maybe?
+Not many.

 Where are public chargers located?

-Most DCFCs are in the parking lots of big box stores, strip malls, regular malls.
+Most DCFCs are in the parking lots of big box stores, strip malls, regular malls, even some gas stations.
 Occasionally you'll find L2 chargers at a destination where you might spend some time.
 IKEA has L2 chargers in many of their locations.
 Spend a couple of hours shopping and pickup 50 miles of range.

 Most public charging networks have a phone app where you locate a charger, determine its charging speed, cost, and status, and pay through the app.

-While we do need more public chargers, it's crucial that they are more reliable, covered, and offer pull-through access.
+While we do need more public chargers, it's crucial that they are more reliable, covered, and offer pull-through access, like a gas station.

 I mean, have you ever rented a truck because you needed one for a rare circumstance when your car wouldn't do?
-I have, several times, even before owning an EV.
+I have, even before owning an EV.
 Renting an ICEV for the occasional road trip is no different.
-As the charging network improves then this will become less of a concern.
+As the charging network improves, then this will become less of a concern.

 It's something to consider.

-I'll be the first to admit that learning the ins and outs of public charging isn't without effort.
-And I probably would not recommend it for some older folks if they are hesitant to change a life long habit on how refueling works.
+I'll be the first to admit that learning the ins and outs of public charging isn't without some effort.
 But if you approach this as a traveler, that is, with an open mind and excitement or at least curiosity for a new experience, then you can learn all this.It's not that difficult.

 Intro